jeatt/jeatt.github.io/_drafts/dialling-it-back-a-notch.md

 layout: post
 title: "Dialling it back a notch"
 categories: [blog]
+summary: "Drums are the engine note of rock music.
+There's no easier way to accelerate the pace of a song than to build a crescendo of kick drum, floor tom and snare.
+But what happens if the drums are taken away?"
 lede: "Drums are the engine note of rock music.
 There's no easier way to accelerate the pace of a song than to build a crescendo of kick drum, floor tom and snare.
 But what happens if the drums are taken away?
 The answer is that the artist or band have to find a different way to put their foot down, and sometimes the result is a better song."
 endnotes:
 - "This is one of three loosely related blog posts on restriction in design.
 This one is about taking things away; the second and third are about constraint and restraint."